ap--/python-seabreeze/docs/source/install.rst

 .. code:: bash

     # install via conda
-    conda install -c poehlmann seabreeze
+    conda install -c conda-forge seabreeze

 .. note::
-    For now the packages are provided via the `poehlmann` conda channel.
-It's on the roadmap to move to `conda-forge`.
+    seabreeze is now on `conda-forge`.
+The `poehlmann` channel will still be available for a while, but slowly phased out.

 .. attention::
     Before version 1 conda packages for seabreeze were named *python-seabreeze*.
 This has now